nikolarogina/iota-web-wallet/README.md

 When preforming any important action in IOTA Web Wallet (updating balance, sending money, generating addresses...) user is asked for this PIN number - without it Crypto.JS cannot decrypt the SEED.
 **Encrypted SEED is sent to server, but before it's saved in user DB, it's aditionally encrypted using a 64-character key**

-2. If a user decides to login with his SEED (or he can easily generate a new one) then he is promped to write a 4-digit PIN.
+2. If a user decides to login with his SEED (or he can easily generate a new one) then he is prompted to write a 4-digit PIN.
 Again, this is just for security reasons, because this encrypted SEED is then saved in [Browser Session Storage](https://www.w3schools.com/html/html5_webstorage.asp).

 **Why is encrypted again when registering?**